Royal Antediluvian Order of Buffaloes: Grand Council in New Zealand

 The Grand Council came about as a result of the amalgamation in Great Britain, of the Grand Surrey Banner and a number of smaller Buffalo Orders in the period 1925–26.
 As a result, all Lodges formerly under the Grand Surrey Banner became Grand Council Lodges.
 By that stage, there existed a Colonial Grand Lodge based in Auckland, that oversaw the Grand Surrey Banner Lodges in New Zealand.
 On the formation of the Grand Council, local numbers were permitted for use in numbering the Grand Council Lodges in New Zealand.

 The first Grand Surrey Banner Lodge in New Zealand for which there exists some evidence, was Tuatahi Lodge 2041 in Petone.
 Opened in 1916.
-Fom surviving evidence, it had gone into its own banner by 1920 and as such, ceased to exist under the Grand Surrey Banner.
+From surviving evidence, it had gone into its own banner by 1920 and as such, ceased to exist under the Grand Surrey Banner.
 The Members would return to the Grand Surrey Banner/Grand Council later, when the Grand New Zealand Banner collapsed.

 In 1922 the Lord Jellicoe Lodge No 3010 G.S.B. was opened in Devonport Auckland by Naval Brothers.
 Under Grand Council, it would become Lord Jellicoe (NZ) No 1.
 Also in 1922, under the Grand Surrey Banner, the Chatham Lodge3037 GSB on HMS Chatham was opened.
 This Lodge became NZ No 2 of Grand Council.

 The Past Present and Future Lodge No 3038 Grand Surrey Banner was opened in September 1922 in the Queens Hall, Paget Street, Ponsonby in Auckland.
 Early members include a Bro Charles Reeves, Bro H Bonsey, Primo Rye and Bro.
 Hopkins.
 As of May 2022 the Lodge is still in operation, now in Avondale, in Auckland.
 It is the oldest Buffalo Lodge in the North Island of New Zealand.

 In both 1922-23 the Grand Surrey Banner Lodges in New Zealand were controlled from Great Britain.
 In 1924, a Colonial Grand Lodge was formed, with local Grand Presidents and Grand Officers.

 In 1947 the New Zealand Sub Council of Grand Council was granted charter from the Grand Council in England.
 The First Grand President of New Zealand Sub Council was Bro.
 Charles Coggins RoH, a locomotive engineer on the New Zealand Government Railways, who was later killed in the Kaukapakapa railway accident in 1952.
 In 1955, a lodge was opened in Auckland, in honour of Charles Coggins, founder members included Bro John Hurt RoH and Bro Fulljames.